flokoe/bash-hackers-wiki/docs/syntax/pe.md

 -   **Fixed in 4.2.36**
     ([patch](ftp://ftp.cwru.edu/pub/bash/bash-4.2-patches/bash42-036)).
-    Bash doesn\'t follow either POSIX or its own documentation when expanding either a quoted `"$@"` or `"${arr[@]}"` with an adjacent expansion. `"$@$x"` expands in the same way as `"$*$x"` - i.e. all parameters plus the adjacent expansion are concatenated into a
+    Bash doesn't follow either POSIX or its own documentation when expanding either a quoted `"$@"` or `"${arr[@]}"` with an adjacent expansion. `"$@$x"` expands in the same way as `"$*$x"` - i.e. all parameters plus the adjacent expansion are concatenated into a